-I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

-I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core)
+- I.B.2.a).(1) be renewed at least every 10 years; and, (Core) - I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) - I.B.3.

-I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
+(Core) - I.B.3.a) At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
 (Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
-(Core)

 Background and Intent: While all residency programs must be sponsored by a single ACGME-accredited Sponsoring Institution, many programs will utilize other clinical settings to provide required or elective training experiences.
 At times it is appropriate to utilize community sites that are not owned by or affiliated with the Sponsoring Institution.
 Some of these sites may be remote for geographic, transportation, or communication issues.
-When utilizing such sites the program must ensure the quality of the educational experience.
-The requirements under I.B.3. are intended to ensure that this will be the case.
+When utilizing such sites, the program must ensure the quality of the educational experience.

-Suggested elements to be considered in PLAs will be found in the ACGME Program Directors' Guide to the Common Program Requirements.
+Suggested elements to be considered in PLAs will be found in the Guide to the Common Program Requirements.
 These include:

 - Identifying the faculty members who will assume educational and supervisory responsibility for residents - Specifying the responsibilities for teaching, supervision, and formal evaluation of residents - Specifying the duration and content of the educational experience - Stating the policies and procedures that will govern resident education during the assignment - I.B.4.
 The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
+(Core) - I.B.5.
+The number of and distance between participating sites must allow for full participation by residents in all organized educational aspects of the program.
 (Core) - I.C.
+Workforce Recruitment and Retention individuals underrepresented in medicine and medical leadership in accordance with the Sponsoring Institution's mission and aims.

-The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative staff members, and other relevant members of its academic community.
+The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative GME staff members, and other relevant members of its academic community.
 (Core)